KengXIII/TaskGo/Frontend/README.md

 ## Scope of Functionalities
 ### Social login with Google
 Personalised to-do list, easily accessible through social login via Google.
+We chose to implement social login via Google of its prevalence and popularity in Singapore.
+As such, issues such as forgetting passwords would be rather unlikely, due to the prevalent use of Google accounts in Singapore.
+Even if such an issue arises, it would be simple for users to solve this problem, as resetting Google account passwords is a simple and painless task.
 ### Task Handling
 Users can insert their tasks in TaskGo.
 There are 2 types of tasks that can be inserted - Regular and Routine.
 Users are then prompted on information about their tasks.
 They are:
 * Task name
 * Task frequency (For routine tasks only)
 * Deadline
+* Task description
 * Select category
 * Level of priority

 Users can also mark their tasks as complete.
 The complete tasks are then stored under the ‘Completed Tasks’ tab, for up to 7 days by default.
 Users are able to change this default duration by going under the ‘Settings’ tab.

 ### Task Sorting
 The tasks are sorted via a Priority System by default.
 The tasks in the overview page are then sorted by their priority -- Tasks with the highest priority level are placed at the top of the overview page.
 Users can also select to view their tasks, sorted via the deadlines -- Tasks with the closest deadline would be placed at the top of the page.